|

 Web Page Translator allows you to translate web pages from one language to another while you navigate.

 You want to navigate on foreign web pages in your own language?
 You want the translation to be done in real time while you navigate in a single click?
-You want to translate Arabic, Chinese, Dutch, English, French, German, Greek, Italian, Japanese, Korean, Norwegian, Portuguese, Russian or Spanish?
+You want to translate from and to more than 60 languages?

 Then Web Page Translator is what you need!